Why is great job design critical to high performance?

 Second, most people do not do a very good job of tracking how they spend their time each day.
 This is especially true if you work in a crisis focused environment – as you get caught up in a crisis, your emotions overwhelm your mind’s ability to keep track of time.
 Similarly, if you are intensely focused on performing a task, it is difficult to track the minutes and hours that go by.
 Time is the ultimate constraint to process excellence and high performance.
 We can’t go to the bank and get more time.
 It is also unreasonable to expect our people to give us more time than they are already giving us.
 In turn, if we want to go faster and get better results, we have to use this limited resource more effectively.

 EXPLORE MORE: Barriers to Process Excellence

 Where is the bulk of the time waste in your organization?

 Over the years, most organizations have invested a lot of time and money in defining how time is spent on the front lines.
 As an Industrial Engineer, I personally measured down to the tenth of a second how long it should take to do such work.
-On occasion, I would be asked to take a similar look at a middle management level job, but this practice was much more the exception than the rule.
-In our current applications of lean six sigma and process improvement approaches, we have continued to focus an disproportionate amount of time on the front lines, and largely ignored the waste that exists in our higher wage rate managerial jobs.
+On occasion, I would be asked to take a similar look at a middle management level job.
+This practice was much more the exception than the rule.
+In our current applications of lean six sigma and process improvement approaches, we have continued to focus a disproportionate amount of time on the front lines.
+We have largely ignored the waste that exists in our higher wage rate managerial jobs.

 I believe that we have reached a point in the evolution of business where we have nickel and dimed the front lines to death.
 At the same time, we have largely ignored the time inefficiencies of management, with this ignorance becoming greater the higher up you go in a given organization.
 What are we assuming here?
 Are we assuming that because we pay these people so much money, they should and do make sure that they are spending their time in the best way possible?
 Think about it!